My son is at the stage where he loves to peel, rip, peel, rip!

 It’s important to choose what kind of stickers you allow on the wall – wall decals or washi tapes would be the best bet for me as they don’t leave marks once they’re peeled.
 Masking tapes and regular tapes on other hand, usually damage the paint of the wall.

 2. MAGNETS — My son loves his magnets!
 We started with my magnets I collected from our travels (large enough not to be swallowed – this is important because magnets are dangerous when ingested), but I later found magnets of basic shapes from a tangram set from a trip abroad, so that’s what we use.
 Where can you put magnets?
 We use regular tin cans (whatever cookie can or candy can I found at home), but you may also use magnetic whiteboards, or you can buy a strip of magnet (a magnet tape) and put it on a board.

 3. VELCRO – This was first initiated by my son, with his shoes!
 So I put out shoes with velcro that no longer fit him, and he loves working with them!
 You may also use wallets with velcro, or anything with velcro.

 This one is a traditional Montessori dressing frame, which I got on sale.
 It’s just a frame with fabric and velcro.
-I put it out but Pablo’s not minding it as much.
+I put it out but my son’s not minding it as much.